ufal/npfl122/tasks/walker.md

 [OpenAI Gym Wiki](https://github.com/openai/gym/wiki/BipedalWalker-v2).

-In ReCodEx, you are expected to submit an already trained model, which is evaluated on 100 different tracks with a total time limit of 10 minutes.
+In ReCodEx, you are expected to submit an already trained model, which is evaluated on 100 episodes with a total time limit of 10 minutes.
 If your average return is at least 100, you obtain 8 points.
 The task is also a _competition_ and at most 10 points will be awarded according to relative ordering of your solution performances.